 8 fast growing vegetables for gardens and containers

 1. Baby kale: We all know we should eat more kale, but there is no easier way to enjoy this nutritional powerhouse than by growing it as a tender, baby green.
 Seed it thickly in garden beds or cold frames as soon as the soil is workable in early spring.
+You can also start the seeds indoors and transplant the seedlings into the garden in mid-spring.
 Opt for the smooth-leaved varieties like ‘Red Russian’ (25 days) or dinosaur (30 days), avoiding the slower growing, curled kales like ‘Winterbor’ that can take up to two months to reach a harvestable size.

-2. Asian greens: Asian greens offer a ridiculous range of foliage colors, textures, and even flavors – from mild tasting to slightly spicy to pungent.
+2. Asian greens: Asian greens, like mustard greens, offer a ridiculous range of foliage colors, textures, and even flavors – from mild tasting to slightly spicy to pungent.
 The bolder colored varieties add pizzazz to your salads and stir-fries with lime green, maroon, or even purple leaves.
 My favorite Asian greens include tatsoi (21 days), mizuna (30 days, try purple), and mustards like ‘Giant Red’ (21 days), ‘Ruby Streaks’ (21 days) and ‘Komatsuna’ (32 days).

 3. Arugula: Arugula is the poster child for fast growing vegetables with standard garden arugula ready to pick a mere 21 days from seeding.
-It’s also my salad green of choice with its distinctive lobed foliage that is pleasantly peppery and best dressed simply – a drizzle of olive oil, fresh squeezed lemon juice, and a sprinkle of salt.
+It’s also my salad green of choice with its lobed foliage that has a peppery flavor.
+It’s best dressed simply – a drizzle of olive oil, fresh squeezed lemon juice, and a sprinkle of salt.
 “Wild” arugula types like ‘Sylvetta’ are much slower growing and will need 50 to 60 days of growth before they are ready to harvest.

 4. Radishes: With their cheerful colours and globe-shaped or elongated roots, spring radishes are a welcome, and almost instant harvest, in spring and autumn.
 Seed can be sown in early spring as soon as the earth is workable and the soil temperature is above 8 C (45 F).
+That’s usually 3 to 4 weeks before the last frost date.
 Top picks include ‘Easter Egg’ (30 days), ‘Amethyst’ (30 days), ‘D’Avignon’ (21 days) and ‘Cherry Belle’ (22 days).
 Even many varieties of daikon radishes, like ‘Red Meat’, aka Watermelon and ‘KN-Bravo’ are quick to grow and ready to harvest 50 days from sowing.

-5. Pak Choi (Bok Choy) – Pak choi is a cold tolerant crop ideal for spring, fall, and winter harvesting.
+5. Pak Choi (Bok Choy) – Pak choi, a type of Chinese cabbage, is a cold tolerant crop ideal for spring, fall, and winter harvesting.
 There are many recently introduced cultivars, like ‘Asian Delight’ that are very fast to mature and ready to pick 4 weeks from seeding.
 Use the whole young plants in stir-fries or pick the leaves individually for salads.
+I love varieties with green leaves, but there are also some, like ‘Purple Pan’ with burgundy-purple leaves.

 6. Spinach – No self-respecting salad garden is complete without a planting of cold tolerant spinach.
 As the plants grow, harvest the outer leaves often to encourage fresh leaf production, but pull the plants before they bolt.
 Once the flowering process begins, spinach quickly turns bitter, so don’t wait to harvest.
+If you plant late spring spinach in partial shade the plants tend to last longer.
 There are many cultivars to grow in pots and beds including ‘Tyee’, a bolt-resistant cultivar with deep green, semi-savoyed leaves and ‘Lavewa’, which has smooth, baby-style leaves for delicious salads.

-7. Turnips – ‘Hakurei’ Japanese turnips (38 days) are a farmers market favorite for their creamy white roots that are best pulled when 1 to 1 1/2 inches across.
+7. Turnips – ‘Hakurei’ Japanese turnips (38 days) are a cool season vegetable and a farmers market favorite for their creamy white roots (that look like small bulbs) that are best pulled when 1 to 1 1/2 inches across.
 The roots are crisp and delicious when sliced raw in salads or roasted in the oven.
 However, it’s really the vigorous green tops that I crave.
 We eat turnip greens raw in a simple salad, cook them like spinach, or add them to smoothies.
 They are among the finest salad greens you can grow.

 8. Microgreens – Microgreens are nutritious and pricey to buy, but so damn easy to grow.
 They are “baby baby” greens that are harvested when they are between 10 and 25 days old, depending on the crop type, and just 1 to 3 inches tall.
 Microgreens can include typical salad crops like arugula, lettuce, kale, and spinach, but they may also be the baby shoots of young root crops and herbs – basil, carrots, radishes, and beets, for example.
 I use a shallow tray to grow microgreens, adding 1 to 2 inches of moistened potting soil and sowing the seed densely.
 They will need plenty of light to grow quickly, so I place the trays under my grow-lights – in a pinch, a bright window will also do.
 Scissor harvest when the first set of true leaves has developed.

-Discover more speedy vegetables the best-selling book, The Speedy Vegetable Garden, which features dozens of quick to mature greens, crops, and microgreens for both indoor and outside growing.
+Other crops that mature in around 6 to 8 weeks include baby carrots, green onions (AKA scallions), zucchini (AKA summer squash), cress, and bush green beans.
+Discover more of the fastest growing vegetables the best-selling book, The Speedy Vegetable Garden, which features dozens of quick to mature greens, crops, and microgreens for both indoor and outside growing.

 What’s your favourite super speedy vegetable?